klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (c) Any person in custody who is not yet charged in court may apply for bail with any court in the province, city, or municipality where he is held.

-**Section 18.
+**§18.
 Notice of application to prosecutor.**

-In the application for bail under section 8 of this Rule, the court must give reasonable notice of the hearing to the prosecutor or require him to submit his recommendation.
+In the application for bail under §8 of this Rule, the court must give reasonable notice of the hearing to the prosecutor or require him to submit his recommendation.

-**Section 19.
+**§19.
 Release on bail.**

-The accused must be discharged upon approval of the bail by the judge with whom it was filed in accordance with section 17 of this Rule.
+The accused must be discharged upon approval of the bail by the judge with whom it was filed in accordance with §17 of this Rule.
 When bail is filed with a court other than where the case is pending, the judge who accepted the bail shall forward it, together with the order of release and other supporting papers, to the court where the case is pending, which may, for good reason, require a different one to be filed.

-**Section 20.
+**§20.
 Increase or reduction of bail.**

 After the accused is admitted to bail, the court may, upon good cause, either increase or reduce its amount.
 When increased, the accused may be committed to custody if he does not give bail in the increased amount within a reasonable period.
 An accused held to answer a criminal charge, who is released without bail upon filing of the complaint or information, may, at any subsequent stage of the proceedings and whenever a strong showing of guilt appears to the court, be required to give bail in the amount fixed, or in lieu thereof, committed to custody.

-**Section 21.
+**§21.
 Forfeiture of bail.**

 When the presence of the accused is required by the court or these Rules, his bondsmen shall be notified to produce him before the court on a given date and time.
 If the accused fails to appear in person as required, his bail shall be declared forfeited and the bondsmen given thirty (30) days within which to produce their principal and to show cause why no judgment should be rendered against them for the amount of their bail.
 Within the said period, the bondsmen must: